erichseamon/COVIDriskpaper/README.md

 - county2: lowercase county name
 - date: date (YYYY-MM-DD)

 deaths_nationwide_cumulative.csv: This csv provides daily deaths for all United States counties, as well as cumulative deaths.

+Column descriptions

+- date: date (YYYY-MM-DD)
+- FIPS: fips number (five digit unique county ID)
+- deaths: number of cumulative deaths (raw count)
+- daily_deaths: number of daily deaths for a specific date (raw count)

+vaccinationrate.csv: This .csv provides vaccination rates as collected by the Centers for Disease Control and Prevention (CDC).

+Column descriptions:

+- Date: date (DD/MM/YYYY)
+- FIPS: fips number (five diget unique county ID)
+- MMWR_week: week within the year
+- Recip_County: county
+- Recip_State: state
+- Series_Complete_Pop_Pct: vaccination rate (percentage)
+-
-The .csv is zipped - and is uncompressed and loaded as the Risk_SupplementalA.Rmd is run. voting_nationwide_liberal.csv: This .csv contains voting data from the 2020 general election, using the Biden/Trump voter breakdown.
+voting_nationwide_liberal.csv: This .csv contains voting data from the 2020 general election, using the Biden/Trump voter breakdown.
 The voting percentage refers to the % of people, per county, who voted for Biden. age65_over.csv: This .csv contains the population of adults over the age of 65, per county (2020 US Census). broadband.csv: This .csv contains the number of peopler per county who have access to broadband, by county.